 #3 Plank holds

 Plank holds are best known as core exercises.
 There’s more to the plank position than working the core though.
 The sequence below will work your shoulders and chest as well as your core.
 If you’ve never done plank holds before, start by just doing the standard plank hold and only move onto the rotations when you are ready.
+NB plank holds aren’t suitable for anyone with high blood pressure.
 For more information on the plank exercise, see this post.